-After power up, Arecorder detects number of selected parameter set and beebs its number.
-Then it measures voltage on battery - if this voltage is zero, it means Arecorder is powered through USB and switches into "Configuration" mode.
+After power up, Arecorder detects number of selected parameter set and beeps its number.
+Next the setting are read from non-volatile memory.
+If there will be an error in readout, Arecorder will signal it with buzzer beeping.
+It may be just a warning - Arecorder will continue it's operation - but it can also be an error - in that case Arecorders cannot continue it's operation.
+Next pressure sensor is initialized - if initialization fails, Arecorder will raise error, see 4.14 for more information about errors wnd warnigns.
+Then Arecorder measures voltage on battery - if this voltage is zero, it means Arecorder is powered through USB and switches into "Configuration" mode.
 Otherwise Arecorder switches to "Flight" mode.
 After initial switch to either mode, Arecorder will not change it until power down, this enables later to connect battery in order to test fuses.
 This makes impossible to change mode to "Configuration" during the fligh.